-Ask our very old, good friend Google to show you top things to do in your destination and look at the best season to go there.
-It will be cheaper if you plan a trip in low season when the price of accommodation drops.
+Ask our very old, good friend Google to show you the top things to do in your destination and look at the best season to go there.
+It will be cheaper if you plan a trip in the low season when the price of accommodation drops.

-For instance, I when I planned my trip to Croatia, I searched for top cities in the country.
+For instance, when I planned my trip to Croatia, I searched for top cities in the country.
 I wrote down every town I wanted to visit.
 My first destination had to be Dubrovnik, so I had to figure out the route accordingly.

 Find out if you need a visa

 We all have a privilege to travel to some countries visa-free, but there are others we do require to file documents with the nearest embassy.
 One of the tips to plan a trip on a budget is to look up the visa requirements of the country you plan to visit.
-I usually search on Wikipedia and then double check the webpage of the Ministry of Foreign Affairs Counselor Department.
+I usually search on Wikipedia and then double-check the webpage of the Ministry of Foreign Affairs Counselor Department.
 In case I need one, I use iVisa to apply for an e-visa or visa on arrival ahead of time.

 Pin destinations on the map

-Once I wrote down all the cities I wanted to visit in Croatia, I looked them up on a Google Maps.
-I knew I wanted to island hop and go along the coast of the country.
+Once I wrote down all the cities I wanted to visit in Croatia, I looked them up on Google Maps.
+I knew I wanted to island-hop and go along the coast of the country.
 I knew I had to end my trip to Zagreb, so I created a perfect trip, that included most of the destinations I had listed before.

 Buy tickets as early as possible

 Airline tickets can be the most expansive aspect of your trip.
 Therefore, buy it at least four months ahead is a great idea.
-I bought my tickets almost seven months before, and I paid the lowest price I have ever spent
+I bought my tickets for almost seven months before, and I paid the lowest price I have ever spent

 Read posts of travel bloggers